 Available evidence suggests that FET (of previously cryopreserved embryos) is at least as successful as is the transfer of “fresh” embryos and might even have the edge.
 The probably explanation is certainly unlikely to have anything to do with the freezing process itself.
 The reason likely has to do with being able to better able to prepare the uterus optimally for embryo implantation by using targeted hormone replacement therapy that when a “fresh” transfer is performed immediately following ovarian stimulation with fertility drugs.

-I prefer for my patients to initiate FET cycles with oral contraceptive (OC) starting within 5-6 days of the start of menses to the recipient.
-This is later overlapped with an “agonist such as Lupron daily for 5-6 days.
+We prefer for our patients to initiate FET cycles with oral contraceptive (OC) starting within 5-6 days of the start of menses to the recipient.
+This is later overlapped with a GnRH agonist such as Lupron daily for 5-6 days.
 The OC is then withdrawn, but the daily Lupron injections are continued until the onset of menstruation.
 Next, the Lupron dosage is reduced and intramuscular (IM) estradiol valuate (Delestrogen) is administered every 3 days.
-The objective of the estradiol is to achieve and sustain an optimal plasma E2 concentration of 500pg/ml-1,000pg/ml and a 9mm endometrial lining as assessed by ultrasound examination.
-Intramuscular (preferably) and/or intravaginal progesterone is administered daily starting about 6 days prior to the FET and continued along with twice weekly IM Delestrogen until the 10th week of pregnancy or until it has been confirmed that the patient is not pregnant.
+The objective of the estradiol is to achieve and sustain an optimal plasma E2 concentration of 500- 1000 pg/ml and an 8mm+ endometrial lining as assessed by ultrasound examination.
+Intramuscular and/or intravaginal progesterone is administered daily starting about 6 days prior to the FET and continued along with twice weekly IM Delestrogen until the 11th week of pregnancy or until it has been confirmed that the patient is not pregnant.
 Daily oral dexamethasone commences with the Lupron start and continues until a negative pregnancy test or until the completion of the 8th week of pregnancy.
 Then it is tapered down and discontinued.
-The recipient also receives prophylactic oral antibiotics starting with the initiation of Progesterone therapy, until the day after ET.
-Usually we would thaw vitrified blastocysts with the objective of having 1, 2 or 3 for transfer; depending on a couple’s stated preference.
-Commencing on the day following the ET, the patient inserts a vaginal progesterone suppository daily and this is continued until the completion of the 8th week of pregnancy or until a negative pregnancy test.
+The recipient also receives prophylactic oral antibiotics starting with the initiation of progesterone therapy, until the day after ET.
+Usually we would thaw vitrified blastocysts with the objective of having at least one for transfer.
+Commencing on the day following the ET, the patient inserts a vaginal progesterone suppository daily and this is continued until the completion of the 11th week of pregnancy or until a negative pregnancy test.
 An alternative regimen for women who cannot tolerate intramuscular Progesterone (PIO), is to supplant this with daily vaginal Crinone 8% or Endometrin inserts.
+Blood pregnancy tests are performed 8 and 10 days after the embryo transfer.